maram-ra/Aruma/Technical_Documentation.md

 ---

 ## Notes
-- **Adapt to the MVP:** Stories are simplified to the minimum functionality required.
+- **Adapt to the MVP:** Stories are scoped to the simplest working version.
-- **Collaborate Actively:** Stories are divided among team members while ensuring collective review.
+- **Collaborate Actively:** Each story is owned by one team member but reviewed collectively.
-- **Keep it Clear and Simple:** Each story focuses on one functionality only, described in plain and direct language.
+- **Keep it Clear and Simple:** Features are described in plain language with clear acceptance criteria.